Job Submission and Execution¶

 Prepare the jobscript to run batch jobs in the PBS queue system

-The Jobscript is a user made script, controlling sequence of commands for executing the calculation.
-It is often written in bash, other scripts may be used as well.
-The jobscript is supplied to PBS qsub command as an argument and executed by the PBS Professional workload manager.
+The Jobscript is a user made script controlling a sequence of commands for executing the calculation.
+It is often written in bash, though other scripts may be used as well.
+The jobscript is supplied to the PBS qsub command as an argument, and is executed by the PBS Professional workload manager.